Business Succession Planning

 - A limited company continues but the owner’s shares will pass to their beneficiaries through their estate in line with their will, or the intestacy rules if no will is in place.

-If the estate is large enough, and is not left to a husband/wife or civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 standard amount in 2018/19), meaning that the government can become one of the largest beneficiaries of your estate.
-The good news is that most trading businesses are not subject to IHT – if you are unsure about yours you should take advice.
+If the estate is large enough, and is not left to a spouse or civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 standard amount in 2018/19 and 2019/20), meaning that the government can become one of the largest beneficiaries of your estate.
+The good news is that most trading businesses are not subject to IHT – if you are unsure about your status you should take advice.

 Several issues can arise:

-- Paying the IHT bill if the business does not qualify for the normal 100% tax relief.
+- Paying the IHT bill if the business does not qualify for the normal 100% tax.

-- Passing on the business – perhaps to an employee or to a family member.
+- Passing on the business – perhaps to an employee or to a family.

 The exact solution depends on several factors, but here are a few examples: